 Employers believe in their company and are naturally inspired to see it succeed.
 Unfortunately, not all employees have this drive.
 According to a study conducted by Globoforce Motivation Worldwide, 39 percent of employees polled wanted to quit their job because they did not feel appreciated at work.
 Data from Socialcast shows that 69 percent of workers would work harder if they felt appropriately recognized.
-Compensation and benefits are related to employee motivation and have been found to boost employee contribution to other key benefits for businesses.
+Organizations with leading HR departments have found that compensation and benefits are related to employee motivation and have been found to boost employee contribution to other key benefits for businesses.

 The Relation Of Employee Benefits And Compensation To Motivation

 Innovative HR departments understand that keeping quality employees requires the right level of compensation and an attractive benefits plan.
 Compensation refers to wages, bonuses, salaries and commission structures.
 Most quality employees know what they are worth and are not willing to settle for less, especially when competitors are willing to leverage their potential.

 Providing fair compensation and a comprehensive benefits package can show employees that they are appreciated, and in turn, boost employee morale and productivity.
 A challenge faced by many HR departments and their organization is access to limited funding and resources for competitive employee health plans.
 However, businesses that implement the right health plan strategies can develop better employee benefits with fewer resources than competitors.